cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 Only 11 steps and they're all pretty simple in concept...Let's take a deeper look into the implementation details.

 # CuTe, the Basics
-Bombarding you up front with all the design choices in CuTe/CUTLASS will only confuse you, and the best way to learn is honestly by necessity.
-However, having some basic info is still probably required, so I will bombard you with some sadness before we move onto the "cool" stuff.
+Bombarding you up front with all the design choices in CuTe/CUTLASS will only confuse you, and the best way to learn is by necessity.
+I skipping to the FA2 implementation and coming back to this section when you become lost.
+It's hard to internalize the motivations for certain CuTe features until you actually encounter the problems they are meant to solve.

+In this section, I won't cover or explain all the APIs.
+You can intuit 90% of them from the examples and the FA2 code.
+However, you can always refer to CuTe's documentation for all of the library and syntax details: https://docs.nvidia.com/cutlass/latest/media/docs/cpp/cute/00_quickstart.html.

 ## Background
-CuTe is essentially a templating engine that allows you to manipulate memory using tensors, shapes, layouts, data types, and strides, sort of similar to pytorch's `torch.Tensor` object.
-Unfortunately, it's not nearly as friendly.
+CuTe is essentially a templating engine that allows you to manipulate memory using tensors, shapes, layouts, data types, and strides, quite similar to pytorch's `torch.Tensor` object.
+Unfortunately, it's not nearly as friendly and much more powerful.
 But, if you're familiar with any deep learning library, these concepts should click pretty quickly.
 It allows you to declare a general "shape" once and if you template it with a fp32 vs fp16, you can just pass the relevant parameters to your kernel template.

-However, you are still responsible for all of the sizes.
-It may be able to extract fp16 from a 128-bit load, but you'll have to figure out that 128-bits is 8 fp16 numbers.
-It just handles the typing on your behalf and lets you index stuff more easily.
-This will click later.
+In CuTe, you are still responsible for all of the sizes.
+The code may be able to extract fp16 from a 128-bit load, but you'll have to figure out that 128-bits is 8 fp16 numbers.
+It just handles the typing on your behalf and lets you index things with some nicer code.
+It certainly is not "easier" and is often a nightmare to read.
+You'll see why pretty soon.

 ## Layouts, Shapes, and Strides
 Ah yes, back to tensor school.
 A shape and stride is precisely the same concept as in PyTorch.
 A layout is just a composition of a shape and a stride.